Frequently Asked Questions

 When I try to apply for fall term, I receive an error message.
 Why?

-Our program begins in mid-August which is the summer term at the University of Oregon.
-Your first class will begin in mid-August.
-Please enroll for summer term.
+Your first class will begin in mid-August, which is still technically summer term at the University of Oregon.
+Please apply for summer term.

 When will I hear if I have been admitted to the program?

-I’m already a graduate student at the University of Oregon.
-Can you access my transcripts?
+I’m a graduate of the University of Oregon.
+Can you access my UO transcripts?

-If you are a graduate of the University of Oregon, you do not need to request that your transcripts be sent to the Office of Admissions, but you do need to request that a copy of your transcripts be forwarded to us c/o Kata Bahnsen-Reinhardt, School of Law.
+If you are a graduate of the University of Oregon, you do not need to have your official UO transcripts sent to the Office of Admissions, but you do need to request that transcripts be sent if you earned subsequent credits after leaving the UO.

 Do I need to take an entrance exam again if I have already taken one?